 Best Website Platforms

-Not all website design platforms are created equal, but there are three that work better than others, especially for beginners:
+Not all website design platforms are created equal, but there are four that work better than others, especially for beginners:

-SquareSpace: This is excellent for beginners.
+SquareSpace: This is excellent for beginners and ecommerce.
 It’s extremely easy to use and is easy to transfer to a more robust platform when you’re ready.
 Be careful, however—you typically do not “own” your website on SquareSpace, you lease it.

 Drupal: While Drupal is more advanced, it’s an excellent alternative to WordPress.
 We do not recommend you attempt to DIY on this platform.